plone/training/api.rst

 pdb
     The python debugger pdb is the single most important tool for us when programming.
 Just add ``import pdb; pdb.set_trace()`` in your code and debug away!

+ipdb
+    Enhance pdb with the power of IPython, e.g. tab completion, syntax highlighting, better tracebacks and introspection.
+It also works nicely with Products.PDBDebugMode.

 Products.PDBDebugMode
     A addon that has two killer-features.